“If there is no struggle, there is no progress.” - Frederick Douglass

 - Robots with Wheels - CupRobot in Robots with Wheels

 Workshopshed wanted to move the nozzle of a squirting flower of a big project he was building.
 The micro servos he head on hand were not enough to power the moving mechanism so he decided to build his own Jumbo Servo.
-Applying what he learned from element14 Essentials: Motor Control 1 , he determined that an arduino and a potentiometer should be capable of acting as such a servo.
+Applying what he learned from Motor Drive Control for Makers , he determined that an arduino and a potentiometer should be capable of acting as such a servo.
 He had a 12v gearbox motor that simply needed some cleaning and lubrication to get running and a sutable L298 H-Bridge module to drive the motor.
 He went with I2C communition instead of using the typical analogue PWM used by a servo.

 "A new approach developing projects based on servos.
 The author developed a great way to make big servos with a minimum effort and low price.
 In my opinion, he opened a new way to make projects 'thinking big'. - Community Member Judge